HISTORY OF JAMES MADISON

 After his election to the Virginia House of Delegates, he pushed for real religious freedom in the state, recommended the “disestablishment” of Anglicanism (Church of England) as the state religion of Virginia, and called for not just “tolerance” for other denominations but “equal entitlement” of the exercise of religion.
 He worked with Thomas Jefferson in writing the Virginia Declaration of Rights.

 When he was elected to the Second Continental Congress as the youngest member, he sought to amend the existing Articles of Confederation, which had been the guiding document of the new nation beginning in November 1777.
-Madison recognized their weaknesses: they established a poor democracy, a weak federal government and allowed each state (colony) to establish its own foreign trade policy.
+Madison recognized their unworkable weaknesses: they established a poor democracy and a weak federal government.
+They allowed each state (colony) to establish its own foreign trade policy.

 James Madison’s Friendship with Jefferson

 As a friend and protege of Thomas Jefferson, Madison exchanged correspondences with Jefferson — sometimes in code — who was then serving in Paris as U.S. Minister to France.
 Though Jefferson did not have a direct hand in crafting the Constitution, he sent Madison a “literary cargo” of some 200 books from France.
 Madison consumed them and used the resulting knowledge to formulate the Federalist Papers and, ultimately, the Constitution.

 But he was no puppet of the older Jefferson.
 They lived about 30 miles from each other in Virginia.
 Madison helped dissuade Jefferson from his belief that an armed revolution every 19 years should recreate a new Constitution for each generation.